 In his video Being a Minimalist, the creator JP Sears jokes about the extremes of Minimalism.
 People move to Minimalism for different reasons.
 Some are overwhelmed by capitalism and the accelerating speed of life.
 Others care about the ecosystem, as a result of balancing sick excesses like fast fashion and constantly rising consumption of resources.
 Many people follow a trend to feel unique or set a statement on their wealth, by not having things as a symbol of status.

 The Spectrum of Minimalism

-Real Minimalism is not glamorous, it’s humble and a result of deep mindful thinking.
+Minimalism is not glamorous, it’s humble and a result of deep mindful thinking.
 It is a mindset or philosophy, not a method.
-And the reduction of physical possessions is often a result of Minimalism, not Minimalism itself, as Colin Wright explains in his article Minimalism Explained.
+And the reduction of physical possessions is a result of Minimalism, not Minimalism itself, as Colin Wright explains in his article Minimalism Explained.

 Criticism of Minimalism

-Critics of Minimalism describe it as cold, empty, without personality.
+Critics of Minimalism describe it as cold, empty, and without personality.
 People following Minimalism would deny their past or prove their inability to connect to other people.
 It would be a hopeless attempt to control life, as Linda Tutmann described Minimalism in her ZEIT article Alles mein.

 The Origins of Minimalism and Simplicity